If you’ve been looking into ways to make money from home, you may have come across MONAT.

 Earning Potential: Low for most people

-Verdict: MONAT offers premium haircare products with strong branding and social media appeal, but most people struggle to build consistent income due to high competition, product pricing, and reliance on recruitment for growth.
+Verdict: MONAT offers premium haircare products, strong branding, and social media-friendly results content, but most people struggle to build consistent income due to high product prices, customer trust barriers, constant promotion, and reliance on recruitment for growth.
+The bigger question isn’t whether MONAT looks like a strong brand.
+It’s whether it creates the flexibility most parents are actually looking for.

 MONAT is a global MLM company focused on premium haircare, skincare, and wellness products.